 Emulate the Creative Music System or Game Blaster ISA sound card, based on dual Philips SAA1099 chips and supported by some games.

 Gravis Ultrasound

 Emulate the Gravis UltraSound ISA sound card.

-The I/O port and amount of onboard RAM can be configured through the Configure button.
+The type of UltraSound to emulate (Classic or MAX), I/O port and amount of onboard RAM can be configured through the Configure button.